SkillsFundingAgency/das-ofsted-inspection-client/README.md

 ## A client for latest Ofsted Inspection Details

-provides a client that returns a full list of latest OFSTED report scores, publication dates, ukprns and website links for providers
+provides a client that returns a list of latest OFSTED report scores, publication dates, ukprns and website links for providers

 returns the following details